KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

   * To learn more about this flag you can also see [examples in knapsack_pro ruby gem related to the `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`](https://github.com/KnapsackPro/knapsack_pro-ruby#knapsack_pro_fixed_queue_split-remember-queue-split-on-retry-ci-node).

+* `KNAPSACK_PRO_CI_NODE_TOTAL` - it determines how many parallel CI nodes you use.
+Knapsack Pro client should try to determine the number of parallel CI nodes you use during CI build run based on known CI providers environment variables first.
+Only if it's not possible then it should use `KNAPSACK_PRO_CI_NODE_TOTAL` value.
+If the `KNAPSACK_PRO_CI_NODE_TOTAL` value is not defined then an error should be raised.

+* `KNAPSACK_PRO_CI_NODE_INDEX` - it is the index of the parallel CI node (parallel job).
+It should start from `0` to `KNAPSACK_PRO_CI_NODE_TOTAL - 1`.
+If you use 2 parallel CI nodes in total then indexes should be `0` and `1`.
+Knapsack Pro client should read CI provider environment variables first to determine CI node index.
+If it's not possible then `KNAPSACK_PRO_CI_NODE_INDEX` value should be used.
+When `KNAPSACK_PRO_CI_NODE_INDEX` has no value then an error should be raised.